andrewaarestad/andrewaarestad/README.md

 👋 Hi, I’m @andrewaarestad

-I like to write code for my many interests, including machine learning, optimization, blockchain and GPS.
-I write a lot of Node.js and C/C++, and I'm getting more comfortable in Python.
+I like to write code for my many interests, including machine learning, optimization, mobile apps, and GPS.
+I use mostly Node.js and C/C++, with increasing usage of Python.

-I’m currently learning Solidity

 📫 How to reach me - @AndrewAarestad on Twitter or check out my personal website: https://andrewaarestad.com